lcalmbach/basel-impft/README.md

 The application is implemented in Python and uses the framework [streamlit](https://streamlit.io/) and [altair](https://altair-viz.github.io/).

 ## Installation
 Impf-Prognose-BS can be launched from [impf-prognose-bs](https://impf-prognose-bs.herokuapp.com/).
-To install the program locally, Python 3.6 or newer must be installed on your target machine.
+To install the program locally, Python 3.6 or newer (y 3.9) must be installed on your target machine.
 Proceed as follows:

 ```
 > git clone https://github.com/lcalmbach/basel-impft.git